-In a little more than a week, my family and I leave Colorado to go to the heart of Coca-Cola country – Georgia.
-It’s where people pronounce Coke “Co’Cola” and they ask you if you want a Coke when they really mean if you want a drink.
-When we were out in Athens house hunting, our real estate agent, Alicia, would treat us to mini glass bottles of Diet Coke.
+Here in Georgia, people pronounce Coke “Co’Cola” and when they ask you if you want a Coke, they’re really asking you if you want a drink.
+When we were in Athens house hunting, our real estate agent would treat us to mini glass bottles of Diet Coke.
 She said they traditionally kept glass bottles on hand because the agency’s founder liked them.
 The kids loved it and I thought it was charming.

-While I may be moving to the South, my culinary heart is actually back in Southern California much of the time as I love Baja style.
-One thing we’ll be bringing with me are two carne asada recipes.
+One thing I’ll be bringing with me from Southern California are two carne asada recipes.
 The one I consider the Best Carne Asada Marinade features vinegar and citrus juice.
-However, the one my brother-in-law uses features Coca-Cola.
+However, the carne asada recipe my brother-in-law uses features Coca-Cola.
 Feel free to substitute Coke Zero if you’re watching your calories.

 Coca-Cola Carne Asada Marinade

-- 4 to 6 pounds of skirt or flank steak
+- 4 to 6 pounds skirt or flank steak

 - 1 teaspoon minced garlic or 1/2 teaspoon garlic powder

 - 1 onion, diced

 - 2 lemons, juiced (slice and keep the peels)

 - Mix up the ingredients, add the meat, and put in a sealed container or sealed bag for at least 24 hours in the refrigerator.

 - To cook, place the meat on the grill and when the juices start to rise on the surface, sprinkle with table salt.
 (You’re salting the meat on the grill, not while you’re marinating it.)